ISAITB/docs-itb-ta/source/exportimport/index.rst

 An important final note is that during the time it takes for you to review the actions and confirm the import there may be changes introduced in the relevant data.
 For example, you may be importing a conformance statement for an organisation that in the meantime is :ref:`created manually<manage_your_conformance_statements__create>` by another user.
 The review you are making is linked to specific data and will never affect data that was not reviewed.
-For example, if you are deleting test bed data not found in the archive, this will only be the data you have reviewed, with any additional non-reviewed data being ignored.
+For example, if you are deleting Test Bed data not found in the archive, this will only be the data you have reviewed, with any additional non-reviewed data being ignored.

 Once you have completed your review and adapted the import actions click the **Confirm** button to proceed.
 Doing